kiwanami/emacs-calfw/readme.md

 The object has following operations:

-- Getting object references to `cfw:dest`, `cfw:model`, belonging buffer and so on.
+- Getting object references to `calfw-dest`, `calfw-model`, belonging buffer and so on.
 - Getting and setting the selected date (`get-selected-date` / `set-selected-date`).
 - Getting and setting the view style (`get-view` / `set-view`).
   - The view style is a symbol, such as `month`, `two-weeks`, `week` and `day`.